633 W 5th Street #2890

 Once you’re injured due to another’s negligence, your auto insurance or health insurance company has a contractual obligation to pay your medical bills or a portion of them.
 This obligation would’ve not happened if someone else’s negligence didn’t result in your injuries.

-Your insurer has the right to recover money following your personal injury settlement for their “injuries”; otherwise, you would be unfairly compensated twice.
+Your insurer can recover money following your personal injury settlement for their “injuries”; otherwise, you would be unfairly compensated twice.

 Depending on your insurance type and your personal injury settlement, you might need to pay back your insurer from the personal injury settlement amount.